 I love the quote by Mark Twain who once said “If it’s your job to eat a frog, it’s best to do it first thing in the morning.
 And if it’s your job to eat two frogs, it’s best to eat the biggest one first.”

 So I did.
 Not eat frogs of course, but tackled the scariest or most difficult job first.
 Once you have “eaten that frog”, it’s amazing how good you feel.
 What is the next step you can take?
-That small one thing that you can do today?
+That one small thing that you can do today?
 Not tomorrow or later.
 Now.
 It doesn’t have to be huge.

 “Don’t put off until tomorrow what you can do today.”
 I thought it was my mom who coined this phrase, but apparently, it was Benjamin Franklin.

-So if it’s God’s quiet voice, Dodo Principles or Round Tuits; whatever it takes, be sure to grab hold of what lies in store for you.
+Whether it’s God’s quiet voice, Dodo Principles or Round Tuits; whatever it takes, be sure to grab hold of what lies in store for you.
 Don’t let doubt, fear or uncertainty hold you back.

 So let’s get some perspective and tackle it head-on.

 - What is your reason for procrastinating?
 Take some time to think about it.
 There may be more than one reason, it’s by no means an exhaustive list.
 By uncovering the cause of your reason/s for procrastinating, you can understand it, acknowledge it and then find solutions to address it.

 - What is your delay tactic?
 If it is your phone, for example, lock it away or give it to somebody else to keep.

 If this is something that you are really struggling with on your own and you would like prayer, somebody to chat to or advice, you are welcome to:

 - Send me a private message on Facebook